 A: The growth of Wayzata and the popularity of the lakefront has taken a toll over the years.
 Flourishing residential, business and recreational communities have impacted water quality, plant and animal life, and the overall health and wellbeing of Lake Minnetonka.

-The Wayzata Lake Effect project will take needed steps to reverse this trend, supporting the environmental needs of the lake while still enhancing the community’s access to this important resource.
+The Panoway initiative will take needed steps to reverse this trend, supporting the environmental needs of the lake while still enhancing the community’s access to this important resource.
 The project will restore the shoreline to a more natural state and make improvements to address other critical issues.

 The environmental improvements include:

 - Reintroducing and supporting native plant life and habitat for wildlife

 - Introducing more than 5,000 square feet of new pollinator habitat

 - Restoration of more than 1,000 linear feet of lake edge